mohsinulhaq/react-popper-tooltip/README.md

 ## Quick start

-This example illustrates how to create a minimal tooltip with default settings and using a default css file.
+This example illustrates how to create a minimal tooltip with default settings and using a default CSS file.

 ```jsx
 import * as React from 'react';